Facebook shouldn’t block you from finding friends on competitors

 But that’s not exactly true.
 You can export your photos that can be easily uploaded elsewhere.
 But your social graph — all those confirmed friend requests — gets reduced to a useless string of text.
 Download Your Information spits out merely a list of your friends’ names and the dates on which you got connected.
 There’s no unique username.
 No link to their Facebook profile.
 Nothing you can use to find them on another social network beyond manually typing in their names.

 That’s especially problematic if your friends have common names.
-There are tons of John Smiths on Facebook, so finding him on another social network with just a name will require a lot of sleuthing or guess-work.
-Depending on where you live, locating a particular Garcia, Smirnov, or Lee could be quite difficult.
+There are tons of John Smiths on Facebook, so finding him on another social network with just a name will require a lot of sleuthing, or guess-work.
+Depending on where you live, locating a particular Garcia, Smirnov or Lee could be quite difficult.
 Facebook even built a short-lived feature called Friendshake to help you friend someone nearby amongst everyone in their overlapping name space.

 When I asked about this, Facebook told me that users can opt-in to having their email or phone number included in the Download Your Information export.
 But this privacy setting is buried and little-known.
 Just 4 percent of my friends, centered around tech savvy San Francisco, had enabled it.